Key Points

 When you look at a process, how do you know whether it’s the right process?
-Simply put, the right process provides a product or service at an acceptable price point, timely on-time delivery, and an agreed upon level of quality — all of which are determined by your customer.
+Simply put, the right process provides a product or service at an acceptable price point.
+It also considers timely on-time delivery and an agreed-upon level of quality.
+All of these are determined by your customer.

 So, do all the actions that take place in your process work towards that goal?
-Odds are the answer is no, and the actions that do not move you toward that goal are known as non-value-added.
+Odds are the answer is no. Actions that do not move you toward that goal are known as non-value-added.

-Non-value added is any action that does not add value to a product or service, value being defined by the customer.
+Non-value added is any action that does not add value to a product or service.
+Value is defined by the customer.
 It is the waste within a process.
 An action is either value-added or non-value-added.

 Understanding non-value-added activities is crucial to making any sort of successful process improvement.
 It helps you understand where your process is wasting money, taking too long to perform, and having quality issues.